- Blog

 As well as asking for feedback throughout the process, host dedicated sessions where people can find out more about an idea and have a space to share their thoughts and feedback.

 It’s important to encourage participation from both leaders and wider teams — especially when it comes to implementing new processes or procedures.
 Whilst hosting workshops can seem like safe, welcoming spaces, you should also consider how people can get in touch with you afterwards if they don’t feel comfortable speaking up in the session.
-For example, can they speak to you privately or share their written thoughts?
+For example, how can they share their thoughts with you anonymously?

 5. Approach employee participation like marketing

-An organisation always wants to keep their customers up-to-date.
-So, when it comes to employee engagement, it’s key to communicate with employees.
+Organisations always want to keep their customers up-to-date, so, when it comes to employee engagement, it’s paramount to communicate with employees.
 For example, you might have an update that impacts everyone in the organisation or good news to share about an upcoming project or team.
 When giving updates, it’s useful to reassure people that they can ask questions at any point.

 You might want to go further by identifying team members who are proactive about improving their working culture and harness their enthusiasm to launch positive, community-building initiatives that encourage other employees to participate.